 4. Andoer*a 4K HD Telephoto Lens Portrait

-- Useful Accessories: Comes with a compatible clip for easy installation, with a silicon protective case, convenient for carry.
+- Easy to install: The lens comes with a compatible clip for easy installation and a silicon protective case for convenience.

 5. Meike 85mm f1.8 Large